 Address: Karlův most, 110 00 Praha 1, Czechia

-One of the most iconic Czech Republic attractions, Karlův most (or the Charles Bridge) is a must-visit when it comes to places to visit in Prague.
-The construction of this gorgeous bridge began in 1357 under the reign of King Charles IV and took 45 years to complete before being opened in 1402!
+One of the most iconic Czech attractions, Karlův Most (or the Charles Bridge), is a must-visit for places to visit in Prague.
+The construction of this gorgeous bridge began in 1357 under the reign of King Charles IV and took 45 years to complete before being opened in 1402.

-Charles Bridge is a huge tourist attraction due to its rich history and sheer beauty, so it can get quite crowded.
-The best time to visit is either early in the morning or late at night when there are fewer people around.
-If you can, I recommend visiting the bridge in winter when it is covered in a blanket of snow – it’s truly magical, worthy of any picture postcard.
+Charles Bridge is a huge tourist attraction due to the rich history surrounding it and its sheer beauty so it can get quite crowded.
+The best time to visit is early morning or late at night when fewer people are around.
+If you can, I recommend visiting the bridge in winter when covered in a blanket of snow – it’s truly magical, worthy of any picture postcard.

 After strolling down the famous bridge, take some time to discover the rest of Lesser Town Prague.
-This historic neighborhood is situated on the hill below Prague Castle and is filled with charming cobblestone streets, baroque fountains, quaint cafes, beautiful parks, and much more.
-It’s the perfect place to join a food tour and try traditional foods like trdelnik (a pastry made of rolled dough that is grilled and coated in sugar) or klobasa (a type of Bohemian sausage).
+This historic neighborhood is situated on the hill below Prague Castle, filled with charming cobblestone streets, baroque fountains, quaint cafes, and beautiful parks.

 2. Ceský Krumlov Castle